 Figure 8.2.3.1-1: Initial PCI configuration procedure

-1. The D-SON management function consumes the MnS of NF provisioning with modifyMOIAttributes operation to configure the PCI list for NR cell(s).
+1. The D-SON management function consumes the MnS of NF provisioning with modifyMOIAttributes operation to configure the PCI for an NR cell.

-1.a The MnS of provisioning sets the PCI list at the PCI configuration (D-SON) function (NOTE)
+2 The MnS of provisioning sets the PCI at the PCI configuration function.

-2. The D-SON management function consumes the MnS of NF provisioning with modifyMOIAttributes operation to enable the PCI configuration function for NR cell(s) if it is not enabled.

-2.a The MnS of provisioning enables the PCI configuration (D-SON) function (NOTE).

-3. The PCI configuration (D-SON) function selects PCI value(s) from the PCI list.

-4. The PCI configuration (D-SON) function reports the PCI value(s) being assigned to the MnS of NF provisioning.

-5. The MnS of NF provisioning sends a notification notifyMOIAttributeValueChange to D-SON management function to indicate the PCI value(s) being assigned to NR cell(s).

 NOTE: The interface between MnS of NF provisioning and PCI configuration (D-SON) function is not subject to standardization.

 8.2.3.2 PCI re-configuration